TerngDev/TerngDev/README.md

 ## 📝 Noteworthy Projects
 - [Etsy Clone UI](https://github.com/TerngDev/Frontend-eCommerce): A project where I cloned the UI of an Etsy-like site using React and Tailwind CSS, focusing on clean, responsive design with basic backend functionality.
-- [Pokemon FetchAPI](https://github.com/TerngDev/Pokomon-Search): A web application that fetches data from the PokeAPI, allowing users to filter Pokémon by categories, types, and names.
+- [Pokemon FetchAPI](https://github.com/TerngDev/Pokomon-Search): A web application that fetches data from the PokeAPI, allowing users to filter Pokémon by types and names.
 This project showcases my ability to work with APIs and implement complex filtering logic.
 - [Shop E-Commerce](https://github.com/TerngDev/Shop) : A simple e-commerce shop created by fetching product data from a public API.
 This project includes a cart function for adding products, demonstrating my skills in building functional e-commerce interfaces with real-time data integration.